Leadership Examples

 Advocating for paid leave through storytelling and PSAs

-Patagonia expressed its support for paid leave – both for its own employees and nationwide – in this poignant ad featuring powerful employee testimonials about the impact of paid leave.
+The call for paid leave isn’t new — some companies have been raising it for years.
+Patagonia expressed its support for paid leave — both for its own employees and nationwide — in this poignant ad featuring powerful employee testimonials about the impact of paid leave.
 These stories show the value of paid leave across a spectrum of needs, including time to bond with new children, care for seriously ill family members, or address one’s own medical needs.
 Patagonia shared the PSA in emails to its customers and on the brand’s online platforms.
-And Levi Strauss recorded videos of employees sharing personal stories about what paid leave means to them, which the company promoted to honor the 25th anniversary of the nation’s unpaid leave law, the Family and Medical Leave Act.
+And Levi Strauss & Co. recorded videos of employees sharing personal stories about what paid leave means to them, which the company promoted to honor the 25th anniversary of the nation’s unpaid leave law, the Family and Medical Leave Act.
+Storytelling continues to be a powerful tool to influence policy leaders.

 Using blog posts to advance national paid leave

 Many businesses have articulated their support for national paid leave through company blog posts, drawing the connection between the benefits of their own internal paid leave policies and the need for a national standard.
-Adobe, Geben Communication, and Seventh Generation have written pieces calling for congressional and private sector action.
-Levi Strauss has written multiple pieces demonstrating the company’s support for national paid leave, including a post originally published on the Human Rights Campaign blog explaining the importance of inclusive paid leave to LGBTQ equality.
+Levi Strauss & Co. has written multiple pieces demonstrating the company’s support for national paid leave, including their recent piece aligned with the FAMILY Act re-introduction.

 Amplifying the need for paid leave through social media